ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on the emptiness of approval chasing.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on satire of digital validation culture.

 ---